peterdouglas/ccminer/README.txt

                           decred      use to mine Decred 180 bytes Blake256-14 deep        use to mine Deepcoin
                           dmd-gr      use to mine Diamond-Groestl
-                          equihash    use to mine ZEC, HUSH and KMD fresh       use to mine Freshcoin
+                          fresh       use to mine Freshcoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin